 Since most of Omnitrition’s ingredients are natural, it is believed that its products are widely considered safe for use by most healthy adults.
 However, as with any food or nutritional supplements, there are subsets of individuals who are more susceptible to adverse side effects due to medical conditions or medications taken.

 In particular, users are encouraged to check with a medical professional regarding this diet’s recommendations for coconut oil (which is high in saturated fat).
 The interesting ingredient in its formula is HCG (human chorionic gonadotropin).
 HCG is a hormone produced during pregnancy.
 HCG has a wide array of side effects, including:

 HCG can cause early puberty in young boys as well as these side effects:

 Advantages to consistent use of the program also include purportedly include a dramatic decrease in sugar and carbohydrate cravings, by reducing sugar and other harmful additives, the phases of this program promise to decrease pain, swelling, and inflammation.

-Also, Omnitrition’s founder Tana Amen asserts that benefits to strict adherence to this nutritional plan include improved digestion, clearer skin and more sustained energy and mental focus.
+Also, Omnitrition asserts that benefits to strict adherence to this nutritional plan include improved digestion, clearer skin, and more sustained energy and mental focus.

 Omnitrition offers both liquid and capsule supplements as part of their weight loss line.

 Omnitrition vs. Plexus Slim

 Plexus Slim is another multilevel diet supplement program, so it is hard to tell if reviews are real or not.
 The main product is called the “Pink Drink” and is a powdered mix that claims up to 1 lb of weight loss per month by increasing good bacteria in the digestive tract and using metabolism-boosting ingredients.
 Users are also encouraged to take Plexus Block- a supplement that is used to burn fat.